Shift JIS: Usage

-Shift JIS can be used in string literals in programming languages such as C, but a few things must be taken into consideration.
+Shift JIS can be used in string literals in programming languages such as C (with a Shift JIS editor), but a few things must be taken into consideration.
 Firstly, that the escape character 0x5C, normally backslash, is the half-width yen sign (¥) in Shift JIS.
 If the programmer is aware of this, it would be possible to use printf("ハローワールド¥n"); (where ハローワールド is Hello, world and ¥n is an escape sequence), assuming the I/O system supports Shift JIS output.
 Secondly, the 0x5C byte will cause problems when it appears as second byte of a two-byte character, because it will be interpreted as an escape sequence, which will mess up the interpretation, unless followed by another 0x5C.
+If the compiler is not aware of Shift JIS, source code needs at compilation to be converted by some tool to a new version.
+In this version the escape character is escaped itself, if appearing as a second byte of a Shift JIS character and was not intended as a escape character, so that the output when running the code becomes as expected.